UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Institutions/UofA/Documents/HPC.rst

 3: You are now in the job- it currently does not share the same environmental variables as your regular login space.
 So load whatever modules and set variables as you require:

 gra-login3:~ > module load nixpkgs/16.09

 gra-login3:~ > module load matlab/2018a

-4: Matlab requirements are now set, you should be able to open matlab without a GUI (as we didn't forward X11)
+4: Matlab requirements are now set, you should be able to open matlab without a GUI (as we didn't forward X11 via salloc)

 gra-login3:~ > matlab -nodisplay